Top 7 Visual Field Analyzers: Which Device is the Smartest Investment for Your Practice?

 6. Kowa AP-7000 Automated Perimeter ($2,222.00)

 If you are a specialist clinic and need an in-depth diagnostics tool that does it all, then the Kowa AP-7000 may be just what you’re after.
-This device features full threshold modes, offering full macular, central, and peripheral coverage.
-Its wide 80° visual range allows for swift, effective testing of the entire visual field.
+This device features full-threshold modes, providing full macular, central, and peripheral coverage.
+Its wide 80° field of view enables swift, effective testing of the entire visual field.

-This device offers both threshold and screening modes, to suit the type of diagnostic test you are running to a T. The fundus images, OCT, and SLO can all be linked together for in-depth testing of specific locations on the retina.
+This device offers both threshold and screening modes, to suit the type of diagnostic test you are running to a T. Fundus images, OCT, and SLO can be linked for in-depth testing of specific retinal locations.
 Thanks to its in-depth testing capabilities, this device can be used for GHT, VFI, Anderson’s Criteria, and more.

 Pros